Pope Joan: Recent analysis and critique

 The sedes stercoraria, the throne with a hole in the seat, now at St. John Lateran (the formal residence of the popes and center of Catholicism), is to be considered.
 This and other toilet-like chairs were used in the consecration of Pope Pascal II in 1099.
 In fact, one is still in the Vatican Museums, another at the Musée du Louvre.
 The reason for the configuration of the chair is disputed.
 It has been speculated that they originally were Roman bidets or imperial birthing stools, which because of their age and imperial links were used in ceremonies by Popes intent on highlighting their own imperial claims (as they did also with their Latin title, Pontifex Maximus).

 Alain Boureau quotes the humanist Jacopo d'Angelo de Scarparia, who visited Rome in 1406 for the enthronement of Gregory XII.
 The pope sat briefly on two "pierced chairs" at the Lateran: "... the vulgar tell the insane fable that he is touched to verify that he is indeed a man", a sign that this corollary of the Pope Joan legend was still current in the Roman street.

 Medieval popes, from the 13th century onward, did indeed avoid the direct route between the Lateran and St Peter's, as Martin of Opava claimed.
 However, there is no evidence that this practice dated back any earlier.
 The origin of the practice is uncertain, but it is quite likely that it was maintained because of widespread belief in the Joan legend, and it was thought genuinely to date back to that period.

 Although some medieval writers referred to the female pope as "John VIII", a genuine Pope John VIII reigned between 872 and 882.
-Due to the Dark Ages' lack of records, confusion often reigns in the evaluation of events.
+Due to the scarcity of records in the Early Middle Ages, confusion often reigns in the evaluation of events.
 The Pope Joan legend is also conflated with the gap in the numbering of the Johns.
 In the 11th century, Pope John XIV was mistakenly counted as two popes.
 When Petrus Hispanus was elected pope in 1276, he believed that there had already been twenty popes named John, so he skipped the number XX and numbered himself John XXI.